samyukthasudhakar/paws-and-beyond-Ecommerce/README.md

 - [Connect With Me](#connect-with-me)

 ## 🧶Introduction
-[paws & beyond.](https://paws-n-beyond.netlify.app/) is an e-commerce application focused on selling wide range of pet prodcuts.
+[paws & beyond.](https://paws-n-beyond.netlify.app/) is an e-commerce application focused on selling wide range of pet products.
 It has all the P0 features required for a functional ecommerce sit and is to be added with more features in the coming days.

 ## 🔧Specifications